tthorntone/AdNauseam-Wiki/Launch-and-filter-lists-load-performance.md

 ![Figure 3](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/benchmarks/filters-load-performance-0.8.9.0.png)

-A compiled filter lists is made of a sequence of _atomic_ filters, i.e. a filter which is not composite.
+A compiled filter lists is made of a sequence of _atomic_ filters, i.e. filters which can't be decomposed into smaller functional filters.
 ABP-compatible filter syntax allows the creation of composite filters, i.e. filter declarations which really represents many filters.
 For example, a raw filter found in _EasyList_:

     /advertisers.$image,script,subdocument